markfishman1/Patefon/README.md

 # Patefon Music Player
 A full-stack music player project insipred by Spotify.
 You can create playlists, listen to music, listen to music with friends, chat with friends etc.

+This is the final project of Coding-Academy intensive bootcamp.
 Link to our website: https://patefon.herokuapp.com/#/

 ## How to use ?